Completely updated top-to-bottom for Phoenix 1.7 and LiveView 0.19

-See how LiveView offers a unique and refreshing way to build interactive, real-time applications at scale on the super-charged Elixir/Phoenix platform.
-This is revolutionary stuff!
+And what problems does it solve?
+What can you do with it?
+See how LiveView offers an easier and faster way to build multi-user, interactive, real-time web apps at scale on the super-charged Elixir/Phoenix platform.

-Our first example is a simple light controller that reacts to user events: turning the light on and off, and dimming it up and down.
-Building this from scratch is a great way to get our feet wet with LiveView's simple programming model using mount, render, and handle_event callbacks.
+Our first project is a simple light controller that reacts to user events: turning the light on and off, and dimming it up and down.
+Building this from scratch is a great way to get our feet wet with LiveView's reactive programming model using HEEx templates and mount, render, and handle_event callbacks.
 (Live Demo)

 No hand-waving in this course!
 We take a deep-dive exploration of the lifecycle of a LiveView so you understand exactly how it works.
 And we take it a step further by looking at the websocket traffic to see how LiveView delivers optimized UI updates at blazing-fast speeds.

-Building this example step-by-step gives us our first look at a LiveView that reacts to form change events, and again we look at what's on the wire.
-Later on in the course we build more sophisticated forms, but this simple dynamic form is an ideal starting point.
+Building this project step-by-step gives us our first look at a LiveView that reacts to form changes and introduces more features of HEEx templates.
+Later on in the course we build more sophisticated forms, but this simple dynamic form is an ideal and instructive starting point.
 (Live Demo)

-Want to search and get the results without a full page reload?
+Want to run a search and get the results without a full page reload?
 LiveView makes that snappy!
-It's so responsive you almost don't need a loading state, but we add it for completeness.
+It's so responsive you almost don't need a loading state, but we add a spinner for completeness.
 We also look at how LiveView optimizes data over-the-wire when rendering lists.
 It's crazy smart.
 (Live Demo)

-How would you build a LiveView that filters data stored in your Ecto repo based on dynamically changing filter criteria?
+How would you build a LiveView that filters data stored in your Ecto repo based on dynamically-changing filter criteria?
 The user ticks a box or changes an option and boom! the page updates with results.
-We show you exactly how to build it, and you can adapt it for your own data!
+We show you exactly how to build it, and you can easily adapt this project to suit your own filtering needs.
 (Live Demo)

 No page of tabular data is complete without links for sorting each column.
 And of course you also want the sorting options to be preserved in the URL so bookmarked pages show consistent results.
-No worries, this example has you covered!
+No worries, this project will sort you out on how to do that using live navigation!
 (Live Demo)

 How do you validate form data on the fly?
 By combining Ecto changesets with the real-time performance of LiveView, we can use all the server-side validations to give instant feedback to the user.
 It's one unified code base, so there's no need for separate client-side validations.
 (Live Demo)

-You don't have to jump through a bunch of hoops to update LiveViews in real-time across browser sessions.
+You don't have to jump through a bunch of hoops to update LiveViews in real-time across multiple browser sessions.
 Phoenix PubSub makes it super easy to broadcast messages from the server to multiple LiveViews.
-In this example, we use PubSub to keep everything in sync!
+In this project we use PubSub to keep everything in sync!
 (Live Demo)

 How does authentication work when it comes to LiveView and websocket connections?
 For starters, you need a secure session-based authentication system that has all the standard features: register, log in, log out, and so on.
-Building all this from scratch is a fool's errand.
-The go-to authentication library for Phoenix and LiveView is phx.gen.auth.
-We walk through all the relevant code so we can confidently use it to authenticate LiveViews.
+And thankfully Phoenix has a built-in generator to add a full-featured authentication system right into your app.
+We walk through the relevant code and then use it to seamlessly and securely authenticate LiveViews.
 (Live Demo)